IBM/cdfsl-benchmark/README.md

 ### Paper

-Please cite the following paper in use of this evaluation framework, https://arxiv.org/pdf/1912.07200.pdf:
+Please cite the following paper in use of this evaluation framework: https://arxiv.org/pdf/1912.07200.pdf

 ```
 @article{guo2019new,